Senior Leadership Development Program

 General Timeframe

 The SLDP spans ten months and includes a blend of in-person, virtual, and on-demand learning.
-The program features 4.5 days of onsite sessions, 6 hours of virtual training, 1.5 hours of on-demand content, and additional online meetings scheduled by peer groups.
+The program features 5.5 days of onsite sessions, virtual learning experiences, and additional peer group collaboration throughout the program

 • September-October, virtual